liip/bootstrap-blocks-wordpress-plugin/readme.txt

 Options:

 * Style: Choose the styling of the button.
+* Open in new tab: Choose if link should be opened in a new tab.
+* Rel: Set rel attribute of the link.
 * Alignment: Horizontal alignment of the button.

 = Supported Bootstrap versions =